kazurayam/DrivingMultipleBrowsersInKatalonStudio/README.md

 ## Solution

 Behind the `WebUI.openBrowser()` and other `WebUI.xxx` keywords , [Selenium WebDriver](https://www.browserstack.com/guide/selenium-webdriver-tutorial) is working.
 If I write a script that makes an instances of `WebDriver` class by calling `org.openwa.selenium.chrome.ChromeDriver` directly, then I can open a Chrome browser.
 My script can create 2 instances of `WebDriver` and keep them running.
-I will have 2 windows of Chrome browser and my test script can talk to them.
+I can have 2 windows of Chrome browser and my test script can talk to them via the WebDriver API such as `driver.navigate().to("http://127.0.0.1/")`.

-However, Katalon’s `WebUI.xxx` keyword do not work with the browser (a `WebDriver` instance) that my script instantiated unless my script informs `WebUI.xxx` keywords of the `WebDriver` instance.
+However, Katalon’s `WebUI.xxx` keyword, unless properly configured, do not work with the browser (a `WebDriver` instance) that my script instantiated unless my script informs `WebUI.xxx` keywords of the `WebDriver` instance.
 Let me show you an experiment.

 [Test Cases/analysis/2\_WebUI\_keywords\_do\_not\_know](Scripts/analysis/2_WebUI_keywords_do_not_know/Script1640781667491.groovy)